Guide to Moving Insurance – Get the Best Coverage for Your Move

 Most licensed movers automatically provide released valuation, not insurance.
 Released Valuation coverage, or the basic liability insurance as it is commonly called, is usually available as part of your standard moving fees at no extra cost, but you have to sign for it.
 Under this plan, the moving companies assume liability for your items up to a value of $0.60 per pound per article.
 So if an object weighs 100 pounds, the mover's liability is $60 on that item, regardless of the actual value of the item.
 Basic liability insurance will not provide full coverage for damaged goods.

-Your belongings are not completely protected by this valuation choice.
+This valuation choice does not completely protect your belongings.
 Based on their estimated worth, household goods won't be replaced or repaired by your moving company.
 Instead, they will only pay you according to the weight of each item.

 Declared Value

 The value of your possessions is based on the total weight of the shipment multiplied by a specific amount per pound (minimum charge of $1.25 times the weight).
 You decide the dollar amount.
 For example: if the specific amount is $1.25 per pound, and your household goods weigh 5000 pounds, the moving company would be liable for a maximum of $6,250.
 In the case of damage, the insurance will be based on the depreciated value of the damaged item up to the maximum value of all the items you shipped.
-The amount of protection is limited by the depreciated value of the item.
+The depreciated value of the item limits the amount of protection.

 Lump Sum Value Protection